 As a rule of thumb, one-third of revenue is typically allocated to cost of goods sold (COGS), another third to labor, and the remainder must account for any additional overhead expenses.

-I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a brick-and-mortar restaurant or a food truck.
+Proactive planning is crucial.
+It's something that rests at the heart of every successful business venture, and is essential for all types of restaurants, be they fine dining full service restaurants, fast food quick service restaurants, or food trucks.
 Setting conservative restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.

-To help you on your way, here are three strategies designed to keep your customers, staff, suppliers, and bank account happy.
+To help you on your way, here are seven strategies designed to keep your customers, staff, suppliers, and bank account happy.

 1. Monitor Your Metrics